Kategorien

 A single pulse follows the pattern: F[H|L][H|L]

 In reality, only two of the four possible combinations are used: FLL, FHL.
 We can conclude that FLL translates to „0“ and FHL translates to „1“.
-We can visualize sampled data using a tool called binocle.
-This helps us identify patterns.
+I visualized the sampled data using a tool called binocle, which helps identifying recurring patterns.

 Commands send via UART-TX, visualized with binocle